aronbencsiknu/KV6003-thesis/README.md

 ## Examples

 Run the feedforward SNN with the temporal population encoding.
 A pre-trained model is loaded, along with the optimal hyperparameter dictionary and the pre-trained encoder.
 The confusion matrices, spike raster plots and performance metrics are displayed.
+The pre-trained neuronal tuning curves are displayed before inference.
 ```
-python main.py --input_encoding population -lm
+python main.py --input_encoding population -lm -pe
 ```

 Train a new feedforward SNN model with the temporal population encoding.
 Save the classification metrics and the trained model.